“Should I Go On a Second Date?”

 However, striving for perfection and having unrealistic expectations is a one-way ticket to disappointment.
 It can result in missed opportunities for genuine connection.
 No one is perfect, but if there were some “perfect” people out there, they would probably have a line of roughly a billion people waiting to date them.

 It’s often said that choosing a life partner is the biggest decision we will ever make, and that’s true for most people.
 But still, it’s not about seeking the perfect person.
 It’s about finding someone who you feel a mix of compatibility, connection and chemistry with.
-It’s also about being able to grow together and commitment to making things work.
+It’s also about being able to grow together and being committed to making things work.

 Answering the question, “Should I go on a second date?” involves reflecting honestly on your feelings towards the person and considering whether there is enough potential for a meaningful connection.
 Ultimately, only you can make this decision, but these questions should help guide you towards making the best choice for yourself.